 Latimer Reef Lighthouse, which was placed on the western end of the half-mile-long rocky reef, consists of a prefabricated, cylindrical, forty-nine foot-tall, cast-iron tower with a cast-iron, concrete-filled foundation.
 The Lighthouse Board published the following “Notice to Mariners” to publicize the establishment of the new light:

-The first keeper assigned to Latimer Reef Lighthouse was Charles E.P.
-Noyes, who had served as Captain aboard Eel Grass Shoal Lightship.
-Besides minding the light, Keeper Noyes was also responsible for a fog bell that was tolled every fifteen seconds during limited visibility.
+The first head keeper assigned to Latimer Reef Lighthouse was Charles E.P.
+Noyes, who had served as Captain aboard Eel Grass Shoal Lightship, and Samuel C. Gardner was appointed the first assistant keeper.
+Besides minding the light, the keepers were also responsible for a fog bell that was tolled every fifteen seconds during limited visibility.